GaleedGutierrez/galeedgutierrez/.github/PULL_REQUEST_TEMPLATE.md

 [Github's guidance on linking issues to pull requests](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue). <!-- markdownlint-disable-line MD013 -->

 For example having the text: "closes #1234" would connect the current pull request to issue 1234.
-And when we merge the pull request, Github will automatically close the issue.
+And when we merge the pull request, GitHub will automatically close the issue.

 - Related Issue #